ddworken/hishtory/README.md

 <details>
 <summary>Web UI for sharing</summary><blockquote>

 If you'd like to temporarily allow someone else to search your shell history, you can start a web server via `hishtory start-web-ui`.
-This will expose a basic web UI on port `8000` where they can query your history:
+This will expose a basic (password-protected) web UI on port `8000` where they can query your history:

 ![demo showing the web UI searching for git](https://raw.githubusercontent.com/ddworken/hishtory/master/backend/web/landing/www/img/webui.png)

+Note that this uses [HTTP Basic Auth](https://en.wikipedia.org/wiki/Basic_access_authentication), so the credentials are sent over your local network via HTTP!

 </blockquote></details>